javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 To make the code clean and easy to understand, it's recommended to use mainly local variables and parameters in the function, not outer variables.

-It is always easier to understand a function which gets parameters, works with them and returns a result than a function which gets no parameters, but modifies outer variables as a side-effect.
+It is always easier to understand a function which gets parameters, works with them and returns a result than a function which gets no parameters, but modifies outer variables as a side effect.

 Function naming: